matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 # On Networking

-Let's create some context first. **Networking**, the term, gives me vibes of overhyped modern business exchanges or influencer migling (hello, LinkedIn).
+Let's create some context first. **Networking**, the term, gives me vibes of overhyped modern business exchanges or influencer mingling (hello, LinkedIn).
 It appears to be about creating connections rather than maintainig them.
 But of course that's not at all what it is and should be in the core.
 We should rather see it as the vital social interactions we all need extended by the